dollodart/chepy/readme.md

 what is plotted is the logarithm of the quantity, so the label is more correctly 'log(x)' .

-# Further Updates
+# Further Development

-There are several 'modules' which are erroneous, or sufficiently incomplete as to not be included in here.
+There are several modules which are erroneous, or sufficiently incomplete as to not be included in here.
 They may at some time be added.
+There is no guarantee of correctness for what is at this time published.
+Please report errors in the issues.
+Note some errors are already known and stated in the readmes or commit log.